whamtet/simpleui/index.md

 `(path "first-name")` and `(path "last-name")` macroexpand to unique values which are automatically mapped back to the function arguments.
 We can use the `form` component multiple times on the page without worrying about a name clash.

+If a component only exists once on a page you can use the above example without `path` .
 ### Components in array

 To expand `(path "first-name")` and `(path "last-name")` consistently we must be careful with components inside arrays.
 Use `simpleui.rt/map-indexed` to map values across an array.